Warren Buffett: Philanthropy

 Buffett joined the Gates Foundation's board, but did not plan to be actively involved in the foundation's investments.
 Buffett announced his resignation as a trustee of the Gates Foundation on June 23, 2021.
 This represented a significant shift from Buffett's previous statements, to the effect that most of his fortune would pass to his Buffett Foundation.
 The bulk of the estate of his wife, valued at $2.6 billion, went there when she died in 2004.
 He also pledged $50 million to the Nuclear Threat Initiative, in Washington, where he began serving as an adviser in 2002.

 In 2006, he auctioned his 2001 Lincoln Town Car on eBay to raise money for Girls, Inc. In 2007, he auctioned a luncheon with himself that raised a final bid of $650,100 for the Glide Foundation.
-Later auctions raised $2.1 million $1.7 million and $3.5 million.
+Later auctions raised $2.1 million, $1.7 million and $3.5 million.
 The winners traditionally dine with Buffett at New York's Smith and Wollensky steak house.
 The restaurant donates at least $10,000 to Glide each year to host the meal.

-In 2009, Ralph Nader wrote the book Only the Super Rich Can Save Us, a novel about "a movement of billionaires led by Warren Buffett and featuring, among others, Ted Turner, George Soros and Barry Diller, who use their fortunes to clean up America."
-On C-SPAN BookTV, Nader said Buffett invited him to breakfast after the book came out and was "quite intrigued by the book."
-He also told Nader of his plan to get "billionaires all over the world to donate 50% of their estate to charity or good works."
+In 2009, Ralph Nader wrote the book Only the Super Rich Can Save Us, a novel about "a movement of billionaires led by Warren Buffett and featuring, among others, Ted Turner, George Soros and Barry Diller, who use their fortunes to clean up America".
+On C-SPAN BookTV, Nader said Buffett invited him to breakfast after the book came out and was "quite intrigued by the book".
+He also told Nader of his plan to get "billionaires all over the world to donate 50% of their estate to charity or good works".
 On December 9, 2010, Buffett, Bill Gates, and Facebook CEO Mark Zuckerberg signed a promise they called the "Gates-Buffett Giving Pledge", in which they promise to donate to charity at least half of their wealth, and invite other wealthy people to follow suit.
-In 2018, after making almost $3.4 billion donations, Buffett was ranked 3rd in the Forbes' List of Billionaire 2018.
+In 2018, after making almost $3.4 billion donations, Buffett was ranked 3rd in the Forbes' List of Billionaires 2018.